-As the only adult, FACT accredited program in the Washington, D.C. region, we offer multiple treatment options including allogeneic stem cell transplantation.
+As the only adult, FACT accredited institution in the Washington, D.C., area for both allogeneic and autologous transplantation as well as CAR-T cell, we offer multiple treatment options including allogeneic stem cell transplantation—a recognition that indicates our program has met the most rigorous quality standards in every aspect of stem cell therapy.
 Allogeneic stem cell transplantation involves using stem cells from a healthy donor after receiving chemotherapy to fight your disease.

 Many cancers and other blood diseases, including sickle cell disease, are sensitive to the intensity of chemotherapy.
 While high doses of chemotherapy can destroy the cancer, these same doses can damage the blood-forming stem cells in the bone marrow.